at-import/jacket/readme.md

 2. Add `extensions_dir: "[your Bower component directory]"` to config.rb
 3. Import 'jacket' in your stylesheet.

-*Note: Ad-hoc imports are working in Compass 0.12.2, [but may be broken in 0.13.alpha](https://github.com/chriseppstein/compass/issues/1200)*
+<small>*Ad-hoc imports are working in Compass 0.12.2, [but may be broken in 0.13.alpha](https://github.com/chriseppstein/compass/issues/1200)*</small>

-### Usage
+### Basic Usage

-Write all code in a canonical stylesheet.
+Write and maintain your code in a canonical stylesheet.

 **style.scss**